fabricadolivro/docker/README.md

 ### Conta no GitHub

-Se você ainda não possui uma conta pessoal no GitHub, interrompa a leitura deste guia e crie a sua conta no
+Se você ainda não possui uma conta no GitHub, interrompa a leitura deste guia e crie a sua conta no
 <a href="https://github.com/" target="_blank">site oficial do GitHub ↗️</a>.

 ### Configuração global